Guest blog post by Cash Newmann

 Stickers with your frequency, city, and some symbol of what you do, or the name of your show.
 Best to be mysterious and symbolic, to keep squares from groking what you’re up to.
 I don’t recommend graffiti, but I’ve seen it done.
 Also a small sign on a stick in the ground right next to a highway where there is slow rush-hour traffic.
 The sign could even just be the frequency number and “FM.”

-I’d keep the antenna away from my head and pregnant women, but transmission health issues shouldn’t be much different from a cell phone.
+I’d keep the antenna away from my head and away from pregnant women, but transmission health issues shouldn’t be much different from a cell phone.
 If you live in an area with a lot of lightning and you put the antenna on a high roof, you should have a lightning rod elsewhere on your house.

 Some people run gear from a hidden public location or empty building and consider the gear expendable.
 Many people do this in the UK, and even leave a beer for the goon who finds it.
 They usually wipe all their fingerprints from the gear, though really motivated goons could probably locate the buyer based on serial numbers and credit card records.
 But hey, stuff gets stolen.
 I suppose it’s possible that someone could actually file serial numbers off things, but I wouldn’t do it.